manuelpagliuca/anisotropic-micromesh/README.md

 ## Python script (empirical analysis)
 TODO: set the x number of samples to use

 Executing this script will generate **x** samples for both the subdivision schemes (classic and anisotropic).
-For both batches of samples, a table (as a text file) containing the Hausdorff distances toward the target mesh will be built.
+A table (as a text file) containing the Hausdorff distances toward the target mesh will be built for both batches of samples.

 The table will be ordered by the number of micro-faces used, this will allow the comparison of one sample of a table with a sample of the other table, using the number of micro-faces as the comparative criteria.
 - As an example, with the two given tables it is possible to compare the distance for the **micro-mesh** sample of 10,000 micro-faces will be tested against the 10,000 **anisotropic micro-mesh** sample